detect online job scams

 2. By Creation of an Imaginary Company

-Online Job Scams Through the Impersonation of Other Company
+Online Job Scams Through the Impersonation of an existing Company

 This is one of the most common types of online job scams.
 What those that perpetrate these kinds of online job scams do is that they replicate a company’s employment process and use it to target their victims.